Home

 NON-CELIAC GLUTEN INTOLERANCE

-The ANTIGLIADIN ANTIBODY (AGA) blood testing should be used for children under 2 because the tTG or EMA antibodies may not have had time to develop; however, the ENTEROLAB STOOL TEST is more sensitive.
+The ANTIGLIADIN ANTIBODY (AGA) blood test is recommended for children under 2 because the tTG or EMA antibodies may not have had time to develop; however, the ENTEROLAB STOOL TEST is more sensitive and can be used on younger children.

 If you test negative on the blood tests, you will be told that you don’t have CD; the blood tests are often falsely negative.
 Patients are often told they may continue to consume gluten, which may lead to more or worse symptoms.
 CD/GI is a slow and progressively degenerative process; villous atrophy may be occurring at a miniscule level that is not even detectable with the typical microscope that is used, or…